day50-dev/Streamdown/README.md

 **`[style]`**

 Defines the base Hue (H), Saturation (S), and Value (V) from which all other palette colors are derived.
+This can also be specified at runtime via command line arguments.
+See below!

-The defaults are [at the beginning of the source](https://github.com/kristopolous/Streamdown/blob/main/streamdown/sd.py#L33).
+The default values are [at the beginning of the source](https://github.com/kristopolous/Streamdown/blob/main/streamdown/sd.py#L33).

 *   `HSV`: [ 0.0 - 1.0, 0.0 - 1.0, 0.0 - 1.0 ]
 *   `Dark`: Multipliers for background elements, code blocks.